huanzhang12/lightgbm-gpu/README.md

 --------------------------

-1. You want to run a few datasets that we have verified with good speedup (including Higgs, epsilon, Microsoft Learning to Rank, etc) to ensure your setup is correct.
+1. You want to run a few datasets that we have verified with good speedup (including Higgs, epsilon, Bosch, etc) to ensure your setup is correct.
 Make sure your system is idle (especially when using a shared computer) to get accuracy performance measurements.